-Nathan is a founding member of Bogart, Small + Naylor.
-He leads the firm’s removal defense and litigation practice where he represents individuals facing prolonged detention or removal from the United States, drafts appeals to the Board of Immigration Appeals and U.S. circuit courts of appeal, and files lawsuits against the immigration agencies due to the unlawful delay or denial of immigration and naturalization benefits applications.
+Nathan leads the firm’s immigration practice.
+His personal practice is focused on removal defense and immigration litigation where he represents individuals facing removal from the United States or prolonged detention, manages appeals with the Board of Immigration Appeals and U.S. circuit courts of appeal, and brings lawsuits against the immigration agencies due to unlawful delay or denial of immigration benefits.

 An experienced litigator, Nathan has successfully represented clients before immigration and federal courts throughout the United States.
 He has also earned reversals and agreed remands from the appellate courts.
-Nathan’s litigation experience has involved complex and novel questions, including the effect of participation in Arkansas’s drug court program on eligibility for certain immigration benefits, the legal definition of a terrorist organization, and whether an applicant for naturalization has been lawfully admitted to permanent residence.
+Nathan’s litigation experience has often involved complex and novel questions, including the immigration consequences of participation in Arkansas’s drug court program, the legal definition of a terrorist organization, and the distinction between “fraud” and “mistake” when determining whether applicants for naturalization were lawfully admitted to permanent residence.

-Since 2015, Nathan has been the co-host of “Preguntas con el Abogado,” an immigration law-related program airing on Northwest Arkansas’s La Zeta 95.7 FM.
-He has also provided commentary on immigration law to various local media outlets in Arkansas, Missouri, and Texas.
+Since 2015, Nathan has been the co-host of “Preguntas con el abogado,” an immigration law-related program airing on Northwest Arkansas’s La Zeta 95.7 FM.
+He has also provided commentary on immigration law topics to various media outlets both nationally and regionally throughout Arkansas, Missouri, Kansas, and Texas.

-A proud native of Mobile, Alabama, Nathan enjoys spending time with his wife and two children, cooking, reading, cycling, cheering on his Razorbacks, and making short stories long and long stories longer.
+A proud native of Mobile, Alabama, Nathan enjoys spending time with his wife and two kids cooking, reading, cycling, struggling with the anxiety of watching his Razorbacks, and making short stories long and long stories longer.

 Nathan is licensed to practice law in Arkansas.
-He is also admitted to practice before all immigration courts and the federal circuit courts of appeal for the fifth, sixth, eighth and eleventh circuit courts of appeal, as well as several federal district courts, including the Eastern and Western districts of Arkansas and the Northern district of Texas.
+He is also admitted to practice before all immigration courts and the federal circuit courts of appeal for the Fourth, Fifth, Sixth, Eighth, and Eleventh Circuits, and several federal district courts, including the Eastern and Western Districts of Arkansas and the Northern District of Texas.

 Nathan is fluent in Spanish.